 SNMP Version: This notes Community: Allows you to adjust the security parameters for the SNMP Community string to allow access to the device

-Once the asset information has been filled out, select 'Create SNMP Asset' so save the details.
+Once the asset information has been filled out, select 'Save Changes' to save the details.

 Alerts you if the SNMP asset has been offline and can no longer talk to the Monitoring device for X minutes.